-Management's evaluation of the effectiveness of the Company's disclosure controls and procedures as defined in Rules 13a-15(e) and 15d-15(e) of the Exchange Act was performed under the supervision and with the participation of our senior management, including our Principal Executive Officer and Chief Financial Officer.
-The purpose of disclosure controls and procedures is to ensure that information required to be disclosed in the reports filed or submitted under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms, and that such information is accumulated and communicated to management, including our Principal Executive Officer and Chief Financial Officer, to allow timely decisions regarding required disclosures.
+Management's evaluation of the effectiveness of the Company's disclosure controls and procedures as defined in Rules 13a-15(e) and 15d-15(e) of the Exchange Act was performed under the supervision and with the participation of our senior management, including our Chief Executive Officer and Chief Financial Officer.
+The purpose of disclosure controls and procedures is to ensure that information required to be disclosed in the reports filed or submitted under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms, and that such information is accumulated and communicated to management, including our Chief Executive Officer and Chief Financial Officer, to allow timely decisions regarding required disclosures.

-During 2010 and as set forth in Item 9A Controls and Procedures in our Form 10-K, we disclosed and identified several material weaknesses in our internal controls.
+During 2010 and as set forth in Item 9A Controls and Procedures in our Annual Report on Form 10-K for the fiscal year ended December 31, 2010, we disclosed and identified several material weaknesses in our internal controls.
 Since that time we have been working on remediation of the identified material weaknesses and have provided updates in our periodic reports.
-Management believes progress has been made during the first quarter to remediate material weaknesses in the internal control over financial reporting.
-However, based on the continued existence of material weaknesses, our Principal Executive Officer and Principal Financial Officer have concluded that, as of the quarter ended March 31, 2011, disclosure controls and procedures were not effective.
-Nevertheless, based on a number of factors, including the performance of additional procedures by management designed to ensure the reliability of our financial reporting, management believes that the financial statements in our Quarterly Report on March 31, 2011 Form 10-Q fairly presented, in all material respects, our financial position, results of operations, and cash flows for the periods presented in conformity with GAAP.
+Management believes progress has been made during the first half of 2011 to remediate material weaknesses in the internal control over financial reporting.
+However, based on the continued existence of material weaknesses, our Chief Executive Officer and Principal Financial Officer have concluded that, as of the quarter ended June 30, 2011, disclosure controls and procedures were not effective.
+Nevertheless, based on a number of factors, including the performance of additional procedures by management designed to ensure the reliability of our financial reporting, management believes that the financial statements in our Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2011 fairly presented, in all material respects, our financial position, results of operations, and cash flows for the periods presented in conformity with GAAP.

-As previously disclosed and referenced above, the matters involving internal controls and procedures that our management identified and considered to be material weaknesses that have not yet been satisfactorily remediated are: (1) limited documentation of our system of internal control, (2) insufficient personnel to employ segregation of duties and (3) lack of formal written policies and procedures for accounting and financial reporting with respect to the requirements and application of U.S. GAAP and SEC disclosure requirements and related documentation.
+As previously disclosed and referenced above, the matters involving internal controls and procedures that our management identified and considered to be material weaknesses that have not yet been satisfactorily remediated are: (1) limited documentation of our system of internal control, (2) insufficient personnel to employ segregation of duties and (3) lack of formal written policies and procedures for accounting and financial reporting with respect to the requirements and application of GAAP and SEC disclosure requirements and related documentation.
 These deficiencies and weaknesses were largely attributable to a lack of available financial resources.